simonrupf/docker-php-wp/README.md

-# PHP with MySQL support
+# PHP with MySQL support and additional modules for use with Wordpress

-Stack of nginx web and PHP fpm servers for running PHP web applications with MySQL support.
+Stack of nginx web and PHP fpm servers for running Wordpress.
+This image doesn't contain Wordpress itself, just PHP fpm incl.
+MySQL and other modules and nginx.

 See also the [base image](https://hub.docker.com/r/simonrupf/php/dockerfile).